terra-money/classic-core/docs/guide/production.md

 # Running for production
 In this section, we will talk about how to run a node for production.
 At the moment we will focus on Linux (Redhat Compatiable) only.

 `terrad` does not require super user account.
 We **strongly** recommend to run `terrad` as a normal user.
-However, at the configuration, we need super user permission for creating/modifying files.
+However, during the setup process, we need super user permission for creating/modifying files.

 This guide is for general purpose only.
 We recommend to read [Validator](https://docs.terra.money/features/overview) section for operating validator node.